gaschgithub/reaper-audiobook-toolkit/README.md

   All functionality is implemented using REAPER’s native Lua scripting API

 This repository does **not** attempt to:
-- perform automatic speech recognition or alignment
+- perform automatic speech recognition or alignment (yet)
-- replace human editorial decisions
+- replace human editorial decisions (yet)
-- function as a polished or stable software package
+- function as a polished or stable software package (final step)

 ---